prikhi/pencil/docs/source/reference/behaviors.rst

 to be reflect a shape's properties, Pencil provides the Behavior concept.
 With behaviors, attributes or content of the target object can be changed based on the Behavior's input values.
-The target object can be an SVG object or an HTML object in the <Content> section of the shape.
+The target object can be an SVG object or an HTML object in the ``<Content>`` section of the shape.

-This document lists all supported behaviors in Pencil, each with XML syntax and examples.
+This section lists all supported behaviors in Pencil, each with XML syntax and examples.

 Behaviors applied to an object within the shape are defined as below:::